 WEPD was a special daycare from the start.
 With an idealistic and committed staff who worked co-operatively to create a warm and stimulating environment for the children.
 An approach that continues to this day.

 In the early days, the Centre was known as the “hippy daycare”.
 Many of the staff had children at the daycare, some of whom later worked there, including Natalina’s daughter Anna who grew up to become a daycare teacher at WEPD for several years and now teaches at Ossington Old Orchard School.

-In 1985 new by-laws were adopted and the position of director was created.
+1985 — New by-laws were adopted and the position of director was created.
 Parents also took on more responsibility.
-The staff has been unionized since the early 80’s.
+The staff has been unionized since the early ’80s.
 The Board of Directors strives to exceed formal and informal guidelines from The Ministry of Education.
-Our Board consists of parent users of West End Parents Daycare.
-The Board and staff are committed to providing unique, quality childcare services in the City of Toronto
+Our Board consists of parents of West End Parents Daycare children.
+The Board and staff are committed to providing unique, quality childcare services in the City of Toronto.

 Meals are prepared fresh daily at the daycare by our kitchen staff and are designed to incorporate a wide variety of tastes and textures and to reflect our wonderful, culturally diverse neighbourhood.
 Our recipes were developed with a whole foods based diet in mind, using low sugar, low sodium, whole grain, non-GMO, locally sourced and organic whenever possible.
 If your child has food restrictions due to allergies, medical conditions, or personal observances, please inform the centre and we will be pleased to accommodate them.
 WEPD does not allow any peanuts or nut products on the premises.